Methamphetamine Addiction

 Any attempt to stop using meth will prove difficult, and a person may find themselves willing to go to extreme lengths to get high.
 With no intervention, methamphetamine addiction can be fatal.

-Signs and Symptoms of Methamphetamine Addiction
+Signs & Symptoms of Meth Addiction

 According to SAMHSA, methamphetamine abuse takes a significant toll on a person’s physical and psychological health.
 The brain and body are subject to severe damage even after just one hit.
 One of the early signs of abuse and addiction is the loss of interest in previously enjoyed hobbies and activities.